SiaFoundation/docs/hosting/hostd/setup-guides/macos.md

 hostd --dir ~/hostd
 ```

 You will be asked to input a password and a wallet recovery phrase.
 The password is used to unlock the `hostd` UI, it should be something secure and easy to remember.
 The recovery phrase is the 12-word phrase you generated in the previous step.
 Type it carefully, with one space between each word, or copy it from the previous step.
-These values are not stored anywhere; you will need to reenter them every time you start `hostd`.
+These values are not stored anywhere; you will need to enter them every time you start `hostd`.

 {% hint style="info" %}
-You can also set the `HOSTD_WALLET_SEED` and `HOSTD_API_PASSWORD` environment variables so you do not have to reenter the values every time.
+You can also set the `HOSTD_SEED` and `HOSTD_API_PASSWORD` environment variables so you do not have to enter the values every time.
 {% endhint %}

 <figure><img src="../../../.gitbook/assets/hostd_setup_mac_run.png" alt=""><figcaption><p>start hostd</p></figcaption></figure>